GodBoii/Pawsitive-Strides/supabase.md

   CONSTRAINT fk_auth_user FOREIGN KEY(id) REFERENCES auth.users(id) ON DELETE CASCADE
 );
 COMMENT ON TABLE public.profiles IS 'Stores public profile information linked to authenticated users.';
+COMMENT ON COLUMN public.profiles.plan IS 'The subscription plan selected by the user (e.g., owner_monthly, walker_monthly).';
+COMMENT ON COLUMN public.profiles.subscription_status IS 'Current status of the user''s subscription.';
 COMMENT ON COLUMN public.profiles.emergency_contact_name IS 'Name of emergency contact for dog owners';
 COMMENT ON COLUMN public.profiles.emergency_contact_phone IS 'Phone number of emergency contact for dog owners';
 COMMENT ON COLUMN public.profiles.preferred_communication IS 'User preference for notifications and contact method';